utahnlp/neural-logic/digits_and_arithmetic_experiments/README.md

 ## 2. Joint Learning

-We jointly train the Digit, Sum and Product classifiers (we use DIGIT data to train Digit and instantiate the coherence constraints on the (unlabeled) PAIR data to obtain signal to train Sum and Product).
+We jointly train the Digit, Sum and Product classifiers (we use the DIGIT data to train Digit and the (unlabeled) PAIR data to instantiate the coherence constraint and train the Sum and Product classifiers).

 We run experiments for each t-norm relaxation we are considering and for all dataset sizes combinations: